Founding Editor & Publisher

 Even if your family's swimming in money (and if you are, congrats), we all appreciate a good bargain.
-Summer camp is an especially stressful financial issue because, while we want our children to have a fun, rewarding and safe experience, we don't want to dig into our 401ks to pay for it.
+Summer camp is an especially stressful financial issue, because while we want our children to have a fun, rewarding and safe experience, we don't want to dig into our retirement fund to pay for it.
 One thing we've learned is cost and quality don't always correlate.
-Some wonderful programs are subsidized by arts and education funding so that all children can experience the rich and amazing resources of this city.
+Some wonderful New York City programs are subsidized by arts and education funding, so that all children can experience the amazing resources of this city.

-Although there seem to be fewer FREE New York City summer camps than in years past, our list of inexpensive camps keeps growing.
+Although there seem to be fewer FREE New York City summer camps than in years past, our list of inexpensive or cheaper camps for local kids keeps growing.
 Read on for all the info on our picks for FREE and bargain summer camps for NYC kids.
-You can find even more summer options in our jam-packed Camp Guide and search for programs by interest, age range and location in our Camp Directory.
+You can find even more summer options in our jam-packed Summer Camp Guide and search for programs by interest, age range and location in our Camp Directory.

 If you’ve visited Mommy Poppins in the last month, you’ve probably noticed that we have a brand-new website.
 We hope you like it!
 Our new site is designed to offer a better mobile experience, as well as a less cluttered design and easier navigation.
 Since the launch, we’ve been getting great feedback from readers and have been fixing some initial bugs and making more improvements.
 We wanted to take a moment to show you around the site and highlight some of the new features.